 Podcasts are another great resource for people.
 There are loads of great podcasts out there, done by some of the best therapists in the entire world.
 We all get this for free!
 Take advantage and soak in the knowledge.
 Car rides to/from work are a great place to get a little daily dose of therapy gold.
 I’d recommend listening to Brene Brown’s podcast and The Science of Happiness podcast.Psychology Today also recommends these “5 podcasts to broaden your mind.”

 Be proud that you’re going to therapy.
 It shows others that you’re investing in yourself and your health.
 Don’t be afraid to talk to trusted friends or family about your therapeutic process.
 Growing a good support system is another important factor in successful therapeutic work.
 You’re more likely to practice “Active Counseling” if you’re able to talk about your therapeutic process with people in your life, instead of keeping it detached (and often secret).

-If you’re in the Denver, Colorado area and are interested in getting started in the therapeutic process, Christopher John Counseling is a great place to start.
-Click here to schedule a free in-person (or phone) consultation where you can see, pressure free, if therapy with Chris Koniarczyk, LPC, LAC would be a good fit.
+If you’re in the Winston-Salem, NC area and are interested in getting started in the therapeutic process, Christopher John Counseling can help.
+Click here to schedule a free consultation to see if therapy with Chris Koniarczyk, LCMHC, LPC, LAC would be a good fit.
 Taking that next step towards feeling better feels so good, start today!!